-People with mild to moderate hearing loss will soon—most likely in 2022—be able to get over-the-counter (OTC) hearing aids in Anchorage and throughout the U.S. without a medical exam or a fitting by an audiologist.
+People with mild to moderate hearing loss can now get over-the-counter (OTC) hearing aids in Anchorage and throughout the U.S. without a medical exam or a fitting by an audiologist.
 The change is the result of new FDA guidelines that are designed to boost hearing aid use by people with hearing loss.

 We certainly agree with the goal of encouraging more people with hearing loss to wear hearing aids.
 According to the FDA, approximately 15% of American adults (37.5 million) age 18 and over report some trouble hearing.
 Unfortunately, only about 20% of those who could benefit from a hearing aid have one.
 Access, cost, and the persistent social stigma of hearing loss all contribute to why people don’t get hearing aids.

 Still, scheduling a clinical diagnostic hearing test with an audiologist or ear, nose, and throat doctor in Anchorage is important for people who believe hearing aids can help improve their hearing.
-Here’s why:
+Here’s why a hearing loss evaluation is essential:

 - Hearing loss is most effectively treated with individualized care provided by a licensed, trained healthcare professional.
 As mentioned, the OTC wearable hearing devices are only for people with mild to moderate hearing loss.
 Online or at-home hearing tests aren’t as reliable as diagnostic exams performed by an audiologist or ENT physician, who conduct hearing tests using calibrated equipment in sound-proof booths.